Anderson-Barcellos/Dicom-PDF/README.md

 ## Project Overview

-This project processes ultrasound DICOM files, extracts and converts them  into images, Later, they are organized  in 4x2 gridlayout and burn them into a pdf page.
+This project processes ultrasound DICOM files, extracts and converts them  into images!
+The process finishes with a 4x2 (8 images) grid layout pdf file page.
 ALso, in Obstetrical Exams you can create growth charts.
 It combines image processing with advanced biometrical analysis to provide a complete view of fetal development.

 ## Key Components